 Utilizing CO2 to Revolutionize Concrete Sustainability

-A recent article published in the Journal of Building Engineering explored the current usage of CO2 for producing low-carbon concrete.
-Different carbonation mechanisms of binders and other concrete components and the commercialized technologies employing these to produce sustainable concrete are discussed.
+A recent article published in the Journal of Building Engineering explored the current use of CO2 for producing low-carbon concrete.
+The article discussed the different carbonation mechanisms of binders and other concrete components and the commercialized technologies employing these to produce sustainable concrete.

 Utilizing CO2 to Revolutionize Concrete Sustainability